MikkoLuhtasaari/flashcards/README.md

 User can create his own flashcards for studying and the app persists them in local storage.

+If the user hasn't studied in 24 hours the application sends a notification as a reminder to study

 The [Create React Native App](https://github.com/react-community/create-react-native-app) was used to bootstrap this project.

 ## Installing and starting the server